omkar123katare/CRUD_app_using_python_and_mySQL/README.md

 **XAMP-** This is a software using which we can run databases on our own machine, so we dont need to use server like AWS.
 1. XAMP offeres **Apache**- Using this we can work with our databases through our web-browser .
-2. XAMP offers **MariaDB**- This gives us MySQL databases functionalities.
+2. XAMP offers **MariaDB**- This gives us MySQL database management functionalities.

 # Setup-